chrisvxd/firestation/README.md

 This is all basic React.
 The properties (`this.props`) that the cell will from firestation receive are:

 - `value` - the value for the key this cell will render
+- `clean` (bool) - whether the value of this cell is in sync with firebase.
+Useful for handling write state.
 - `rowKey` - the value for the entire row
 - `rowValue` - the key for entire row
 - `extras` (object) - the [`cellProps`](#cell-api) for that configuration.
 These could be anything you need.